Kim Kardashian Sets The Record Straight About Divorce From Kanye West

 To help make things easier on their four young children —North, Saint, Chicago, and Psalm—Kardashian and West have formed an "amazing co-parenting relationship."
 It wasn't hard either.
 "I respect him so much and you know, that was my friend first, first and foremost, for a long time, so I can't see that going away," she said.
 "I will forever be Kanye's biggest fan.
 He's the father of my kids, Kanye will always be family."

 And no matter what you've heard, Kardashian is not back out there dating.
-She specifically denied that she's dating CNN commentator Van Jones, whose found the rumors quite beneficial for his own love life.
-"Van texted me and was like, 'This rumor has gotten me so many dates and I'm so grateful,'" she said.
+She specifically denied that she's dating CNN commentator Van Jones, whose found the rumours quite beneficial for his own love life.
+"Van texted me and was like, 'This rumour has gotten me so many dates and I'm so grateful,'" she said.

 However, Kardashian is not asked and does not comment on West's dating life.
-Fans will just have to keep wondering whether those rumors of him dating model Irina Shayk are true.
+Fans will just have to keep wondering whether those rumours of him dating model Irina Shayk are true.

 Part two of the Keeping Up with the Kardashians reunion airs Sunday, June 20 on E!